liaminventions/kindle-transfer/README.md

 2. if you do happen to be using a gmail address, you'll have to enable 2FA and add an app password

-   to do this, first go the [google account security page](https://myaccount.google.com/security) and search for "2-Step Verification" and follow the prompts to enable 2FA.
+   to do this, first go to the [google account security page](https://myaccount.google.com/security) and search for "2-Step Verification" and follow the prompts to enable 2FA.

    next, go back to the security page and search for "App Passwords"